You might be surprised at the answer I’m about to give you in this post if affiliate marketing is dead or not.

 I just want you to stick around for a minute as we are going to answer this question in a very broad-detailed way.

-As it wouldn’t be too cool telling you a “Yes” or a “No” without backing it up with some facts and insightful responses why affiliate isn’t dead or probably dead.
+As it wouldn’t be too cool to tell you a “Yes” or a “No” without backing it up with some facts and insightful responses to why an affiliate isn’t dead or probably dead.